-Section I General Food Laws
+Section I: General Food Laws

 The Burmese government enacted the National Food Law in 1997 and made minor amendments in 2013.
 The Food and Drug Administration (FDA) then started developing a new food law in 2015, establishing a new drafting committee and holding stakeholder workshops in 2016.
 In 2017, the Burmese FDA submitted the draft food law to the Ministry of Health (MOH) and the Attorney General for review.
 However, the 2017 draft never became law, and the Burmese FDA began drafting a new and expanded National Food Law with assistance from the United States Agency for International Development (USAID) in 2018.
 The Burmese FDA reformed the Food Law Drafting Committee in 2019.
 The Burmese FDA aims to expand the new National Food Law to cover activities from farm to table and link it to other existing laws such as the Plant Pest Quarantine Law, Animal Health and Livestock Breeding Development Law, Consumer Protection Law, FDA notifications, and the minimum requirements for food manufacturing.
-The Burmese FDA, however, has suspended all work on the new National Food Law.
+The Burmese FDA, however, has suspended the processes of drafting the new National Food Law and instead published the Labeling Order for Prepackage Food and released draft guidelines on nutrition labeling and nutrition claims for prepackaged foods which are parts of National Food Law.